lingpy/lingpy/doc/source/tutorial/lingpy.basic.wordlist.rst

 This format is, of course, much more redundant, than the word list format, but it allows to display multiple entry-types for the counterparts of a given concept in a given language.
-Moreover, this format is the basic of the py:class::`~lingpy.basic.wordlist.WordList` class in LingPy, which makes it easy to handle word lists with multiple entry-types of words.
+Moreover, this format is the basic of the :py:class:`~lingpy.basic.wordlist.WordList` class in LingPy, which makes it easy to handle word lists with multiple entry-types of words.

 The above-given csv-file `harry_potter.csv` is available in the test folder of LingPy.